rshipp/sundara/README.md

 The stated goals of this project are as follows:

 * To output perfectly formed HTML5 web pages.
-* To integrate with Bootstrap and jQuery to provide end-user eye candy.
+* To integrate by default with Bootstrap and jQuery to provide end-user eye candy.
 * To maintain seperation of code, style and content.
 * To simplify the process of creating and maintaining a website.
 * To allow any level of customization without sacrificing simplicity.
+* To encourage the use of version control (git) on site files.
+* To remove crud (like `.html`) from generated URLs.

 ## What does the name mean?